 Facebook Ads Manager

-In order to master targeting on “Potential Couples” read our section Bring valuable traffic to your website in the article: Facebook Ads for Wedding Photographers – How to master it?
+To master targeting “Potential Couples,” read our section Bring valuable traffic to your website in the article: Facebook Ads for Wedding Photographers – How to master it?

-We reached the section when the system asks us about ad Placements.
-Here you have to be really careful about what you actually select because Ads Manager randomly selects “Automatic Placements” and even states that it’s “Recommended” (huh!).
+We reached the section where the system asks us about ad Placements.
+Here you have to be careful about what you select because Ads Manager randomly selects “Automatic Placements” and even states that it’s “Recommended” (huh!).

-So, what you have to do is to click “Edit Placements” and deselect everything but “Instagram Feed”.
-Please notice that this section might look different on your profile because Facebook starts introducing new layouts to other users.
+So, you must click “Edit Placements” and deselect everything but “Instagram Feed.”
+Please notice that this section might look different on your profile because Facebook has started introducing new layouts to other users.

 Facebook Ads Manager

-When selecting a proper Placement we also suggest limiting your Ad only to people who use their Mobile phones.
+When you select a proper Placement, we suggest limiting your Ad only to people who use their Mobile phones.
 Why?

 Facebook Ads Manager

-Regarding the Budget & Schedule section be sure to select “Landing Page Views” (not Clicks), but only in case when you have Facebook Pixel installed on your website (don’t worry – we’ll cover Pixel’s possibilities in the upcoming article!).
-This option will optimize your Ad according to the real views of your website (Pixel will send feedback information to the Ad System that the user who clicked on the Ad actually spent some valuable time on your website).
+Regarding the Budget & Schedule section, be sure to select “Landing Page Views” (not Clicks), but only in case when you have Facebook Pixel installed on your website (don’t worry – we’ll cover Pixel’s possibilities in the upcoming article!).
+This option will optimize your Ad according to the total views of your website (Pixel will send feedback to the Ad System that the user who clicked on the Ad spent some valuable time on your website).

-This information can be crucial for Facebook when selecting the proper target group – the system can actually choose traffic that will actually interact with your landing page, while choosing Clicks will just focus Facebook on bringing you higher CTR rate (which in theory might be cheaper, but less valuable).
+This information can be crucial for Facebook when selecting the proper target group – the system can choose traffic that will interact with your landing page while choosing Clicks will focus Facebook on bringing you a higher CTR rate (which, in theory, might be cheaper but less valuable).

-Now, we can create our Budget and Schedule – here we suggest using a 3-7 day period for one Ad Set.
-Less than 3 days might not be enough for Facebook to find the right audience and establish good Cost per LPV.
-In case of Budget, Facebook Marketing Experts always advise to spend more :) However, using 30-80 USD might be enough to see whether an Ad performs well and can be scalable.
+Now, we can create our Budget and Schedule – here, we suggest using a 3-7 day period for one Ad Set.
+Less than three days might not be enough for Facebook to find the right audience and establish a reasonable Cost per LPV.
+In the case of the budget, Facebook Marketing Experts always advise spending more :) However, 30-80 USD might be enough to see whether an Ad performs well and can be scalable.
 Now, we can click “Continue”!

-Thus, before we click anything more within the Ads Manager, let’s go to your Instagram App and add the post that you want to promote.
+Thus, before we click anything more within the Ads Manager, let’s go to your Instagram App and add the post you want to promote.
 It is also advisable to tag as many objects as possible.
-Remember that this photo will be promoted so in the description add info to click the button (don’t worry the button WILL show up later ;) )
+Remember that this photo will be promoted, so in the description, add info to click the button (don’t worry, the button WILL show up later ;) )

-When you click “Select Post” select “Instagram” and here you’ll see all the possible posts for promoting (some Instagram posts cannot be promoted, for example, if they contain too many slides).
-So, select the one that you want to promote and click “Continue”.
+When you click “Select Post,” select “Instagram,” and here you’ll see all the possible posts for promotion (some Instagram posts cannot be promoted, for example, if they contain too many slides).
+So, select the one you want to promote and click “Continue.”

-Now, let’s select the appropriate “Call To Action” button (you can choose among 15 options, so you can balance the tone of your message), and turn on the “Facebook Pixel.
+Now, let’s select the appropriate “Call To Action” button (you can choose among 15 options so that you can balance the tone of your message) and turn on the “Facebook Pixel.

 Facebook Business Manager